julelang/manual/src/error-handling/fallible-functions/errors.md

 To provide flexibility, fallible functions work with the `any` type, meaning any valid type can be thrown as an error.
 However, Jule has some recommended guidelines for handling errors:
 - If errors need to be handled in a specific way, they should be provided as static global variables or as functions that return a comparable instance of the error.
 For static global error instances, it should be documented whether the mutation is safe or not.
 - For purposes such as providing more detail, an error may be thrown with a wrapper construct or similar type.
-- If an error is not wrapped by a custom type, it should not be a distinguishable type like `str`.
+- If an error is not wrapped by a custom type, it should not be a distinguishable type like `string`.
 It should be private, and no code outside the package should be able to unwrap its underlying type.
 - The type used for the error must be convertible to a reasonable string.
 When used in functions such as `fmt::Format` or `println`, it is recommended that the string output be an explanatory text for the error.

 ## The `std/errors` Package